amplab/training/ampcamp/succinct.md

 ## Working with Larger RDDs

-In practice, we would want to work with much larger datasets.
-In order to analyze relatively larger datasets, we've pre-processed ~600MB of Wikipedia articles on your USB drive.
+One of the current limitations of Succinct Spark is the preprocessing speed (converting an original Spark RDD into a compressed Succinct RDD), and we are continually working to make preprocessing faster and more memory efficient.
+For the purpose of this exercise, we have pre-processed ~600MB of Wikipedia articles (available on your USB drive).

-Lets first analyze the dataset using Spark's native RDDs as before; we'll start by loading the dataset and caching it in memory:
+In this part of the exercise, we will repeat the operations above but on a much larger dataset.
+Let us start by loading the dataset into an RDD and caching it in memory:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">